-Retail managers look after the day-to-day running of a store, motivating staff to achieve sales targets, organising promotional events and monitoring industry trends.
+Retail managers look after stores, motivate staff to achieve sales targets, organise promotional events and monitor industry trends.

 1. Entry requirements